Sale and purchase agreement guidance

 Working day means a day of the week other than—

 (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's birthday, and Labour Day; and

 (b) a day in the period commencing with 25 December in a year and ending with 2 January in the following year; and

 (c) if 1 January falls on a Friday, the following Monday; and

 (d) if 1 January falls on a Saturday or a Sunday, the following Monday and Tuesday; and

 (e) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday.

 The definition of ‘working day’ in the Agreement for Sale and Purchase applies to the use of the term within that form only.
 It does not carry over to any other usage of the term.
-When the number of working days is being calculated for the release of funds from trust accounts the Interpretation Act should be used.
+When the number of working days is being calculated for the release of funds from trust accounts the Legislation Act should be used.

 Common sale and purchase complaints

 REA receives a lot of enquiries, some of which become complaints about sale and purchase agreements.
 The areas most often misunderstood are: